 SciGirls' videos, interactive Web site, and hands-on activities work together to inspire, enable, and maximize STEM learning and participation for all girls, with an eye toward future STEM careers.
 The goal of SciGirls is to change how millions of girls think about STEM.

-The White House Office of Science and Technology Women in STEM
+The White House Office of Science and Technology Policy: Women in STEM

-The development of world-class talent in science, technology, engineering, and mathematics (STEM) is critical to America's global leadership.
+The development of world-class talent in STEM is critical to America's global leadership.
 The Obama administration understands that fostering an open and diverse scientific community that draws from an array of unique experiences and viewpoints is a necessary step to realizing this goal.